waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Goal:** Find the SECRET KEY to unlock the Cinnabar Gym.
 - **Current Situation:** I am trapped in an isolated section of 1F.
 My `map_connectivity_analyzer_tool` confirmed I cannot reach the exit warp at (6, 28) from my current position.
 - **Hypothesis Testing Log:**
-  - **Hypothesis 1: Blackout Escape.** (Active) My only viable escape is to have all my Pokémon faint, warping me back to the last used Pokémon Center.
+  - **Hypothesis 1: Blackout Escape.** (Failed) This strategy has been attempted numerous times and has consistently failed.
+My Pokémon are too high-level and defeat wild opponents even when using their weakest moves.
+This is not a viable escape method.
-    - **Battle Fainting Attempts (4 failed):** My Pokémon (NEPTUNE, CRAG) are too high-level and repeatedly defeat wild Pokémon, even when using their weakest moves.
+- **Hypothesis 2: Burn Damage Fainting.** (Failed) After taking 16 consecutive steps, CRAG did not lose any HP from its burn status.
+This confirms that burn damage does not occur outside of battle in this ROM hack.
-    - **Burn Damage Fainting (1 failed):** My hypothesis that walking would cause CRAG to faint from its burn status was disproven.
-After 16 steps, no HP was lost. **Conclusion:** Burn damage likely only occurs *in battle*.
+- **Hypothesis 3: Hidden Trigger.** (Failed) I have walked over every reachable tile in this isolated area.
+No hidden pressure plates or triggers were activated.
-  - **Hypothesis 2: Hidden Trigger.** (Disproven) I walked over every single tile in the trapped area.
-No hidden pressure plates or triggers were activated to open the gate at (27, 28).
+- **Hypothesis 4: Direct Interaction.** (Active) My last remaining hypothesis is that the closed gate at (28, 28) can be opened through direct interaction.
 - **Current Strategy:** Revert to attempting to faint in battle, as it's the only remaining option despite previous failures.
 - **Lesson Learned:** My Pokémon are too high-level for this area, making intentional losses difficult.
 I must use the absolute weakest moves possible, as advised by my battle strategist agent.